 The Barrowclough Programme is divided into two modules.
-In the first module, all year 9 and 10 students are encouraged to embrace the school's six values and participate in the Barrowclough Certificate.
-The Barrowclough Award for senior students follows the Barrowclough Certificate and is the ultimate stage of the Barrowclough Programme.
-However, unlike the Barrowclough Certificate, years 11, 12, and 13 students will CHOOSE to participate in the Barrowclough Award and accumulate 225 or more points yearly.
-At the Certificate and Award levels of the Barrowclough Programme, all participants are encouraged to engage in community events, display a positive attitude in and out of the classroom, be actively involved in extra-curricular activities and return both time and service to the school.
-However, senior students must emphasise leadership and a dedication to offering voluntary service to their communities and school to meet those expectations at the Award level.
-First-time participants who gain 225 points or more will receive the Barrowclough Award Certificate.
-In addition, should a senior student continue and earn 225 points or more in the following year, they will receive a Barrowclough Badge, one of the few approved badges allowed to be worn by a recipient on his school blazer.
-Finally, for those who accomplish 225 points or more three years in a row, the school will celebrate their outstanding achievement at the main prize-giving, with that student receiving the coveted Barrowclough Excellence Award in front of the entire school and guests.
+In the first module, all Year 9 and 10 students are encouraged to embrace the school's six values and participate in the Barrowclough Certificate.

+The Barrowclough follows Award for senior students the Barrowclough Certificate represents the ultimate stage of the Barrowclough Programme.
+However, unlike the Barrowclough Certificate, students in Years 11, 12, and 13 will choose to participate in the Barrowclough Award and accumulate 225 or more points each year.

+At both the Certificate and Award levels of the Barrowclough Programme, all participants are encouraged to take part in community events, foster a positive attitude both in and out of the classroom, maintain high attendance, actively engage in extra-curricular activities, and contribute their time and services to the school.
+Senior students should highlight their leadership skills and dedication to providing voluntary service to their communities and our school to fulfil the expectations at the Award level.

+First-time participants who achieve 225 points or more will receive the Barrowclough Merit Award.
+Additionally, if a senior student continues and earns 225 points or more in the following year, they will be awarded a Barrowclough Badge, one of the few approved badges that recipients can wear on their school blazer.
+Finally, for those who achieve 225 points or more for three consecutive years, the school will celebrate their outstanding achievement at the main prize-giving, with that student receiving the coveted Barrowclough Excellence Award in front of the entire school and its guests.

+NE HOUSE